dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 Don't try to be better, be different.

-Positioning yourself against the leader, you take business aways from all other alternatives to No. 1
+Positioning yourself against the leader, you take business always from all other alternatives to No. 1

 For example, consider how the *Pepsi Generation* took on *the real thing*, Coca-Cola.